 Hope you are all starting to enjoy the crispiness of the fall air, the changes of colors and stepping into the fact that fall is FINALLY here, better late than never.

-As my kids have grown older, and they do go and trick or treat with friends, they grab candy crap, which they know they will not be eating.
-But we started the tradition of talking about the Switch Witch and the Candy Fairy (like the Tooth Fairy).
+As kids grow older, and they do go and trick or treat with friends, they grab candy crap, which they know they will not be eating.
+But many people have now started the tradition of talking about the Switch Witch and the Candy Fairy (like the Tooth Fairy).
 So the Candy Fairy comes at night and grabs the candy on their bed and takes it away and Switch Witch switches the candy for a toy.
-This has worked very well for us, and we intend to continue this tradition for as long as the kids are into it.

 If you are purchasing candy or other food items for Halloween, I implore you to read the labels.
 There is a TON of junk in most candy.
 I am always on the lookout for clean candies.
 However, even the MOST organic of them contain natural flavors.
 Finding clean candy without natural flavors is a huge challenge, but I think that I have found some GEMS for you and your kids, that they will love!

 Some families say well, it’s ok for them to have a little bit of candy and get rid of the rest.
 That is ok too, if it works for your family, but if you or your kids have any health issues, you don’t want those issues to be exacerbated by a moment of weakness with your kids and allowing them something that could really hurt them in the long run.
 At home, we don’t have lee-ways with non-food.
 Meaning, if an item is a NON-FOOD item (as is all junk), we call it that and never put it in our mouths.
 However, we do allow food-based treats as outlined below.

 This can be a ‘tricky’ time.
 Pun intended.
 Hopefully, some of these will appeal to you and your kids.